cmorterud/cmorterud.github.io/books.md

 ### Historical Fiction
 1. A Gentleman in Moscow - Amor Towles
-2. The Great Gatsby - obvious
+2. The Great Gatsby - F. Scott Fitzgerald

+### Fiction
+1. The Silent Patient - Alex Michaelides

+### Psychology
+1. Man's Search for Meaning - Viktor Frankl

 ### Business
 1. The Personal MBA: Master the Art of Business - Josh Kaufman